mezcel/plantid-Bootstrap/README.md

 # plantid-Bootstrap
 ### A scaled down bootstrap version of a similar C# plant identification app I made a while back.

-I use TaffyDB as my "no"sql ER workaround
+I use TaffyDB as my "nosql" ER-like workaround

 ## Tax Limitation
 * For simplicity I only Query the 'TOP' of the leaf.
 Proper leaf ID requires examination of the bottom as well.

 ## Dev Status:
 * I restructured the DB mgnt... again
-    * In my opinion, the .NET version was the easiest, quickest, and most reliable versions
+    * In my opinion, the .NET ```C#``` version was the easiest, quickest, and most reliable versions
     * the .NET version even has more features, and the features work and is stable
     * the html web browser version is the better looking and the lighter weight though
 * I converted many of my process obj to functions obj